karloscodes/serverless-es-logger/README.md

 # serverless-es-logger

-A simple logger for AWS Lambda that sends logs to Elasticsearch instead of Cloudwatch.
+A simple logger for AWS Lambda that sends logs directly to Elasticsearch instead of Cloudwatch.

 ## Features